CrisBogucki/Angular-App-In-Docker-Container/README.md

        87f736fa52cf        docker-ng-image                  "nginx -g 'daemon of…"   29 seconds ago      Up 28 seconds       0.0.0.0:8080->80/tcp     dicker-ng-container
     ```

-   Successful - your app is now hosted from docker container
+   Successful - your app is now hosted from docker container.
+Open your app at url http://localhost:8080